 These new designs work on the limitations of traditional mechanical keyboards and make them better.
 You should know that these switches still have mechanical parts like the spring, stem, and others.
 They are by no means substandard mechanical switches.
 They have better features that make them stand out.
 Some of these new technologies are the optical, mechanical switch, and the electrostatic capacitive mechanical switch.

-- Electrostatic Capacitive mechanical switch.
+Electrostatic Capacitive mechanical switches.

 Electrostatic capacitive switches work with the principle of electrostatic capacitance.
 Instead of physical contact to complete a circuit and register a key, the switch measures a change in the capacitance between the two metal leaves.
 The capacitance between the two metal leaves varies directly with distance.